-Host Kirsten Vangsness and the Class of the 76th Engineering, Science & Technology Emmys at the 76th Engineering, Science & Technology Emmy Awards
+Host Kirsten Vangsness (far left in blue dress) and the recipients of the 76th Engineering, Science & Technology Emmys Awards

 Creativity and Cutting-Edge Tech Celebrated at 76th Engineering, Science & Technology Emmys